grrr-amsterdam/simply-static-deploy/README.md

 -   Adds deployment to S3-compatible storage (AWS S3, DigitalOcean Spaces, ...).
 -   Adds optional CloudFront CDN invalidation step.
 -   Steps can be triggered via a simple user interface or programmatically.
--   Ability to generate and deploy a single page
+-   Ability to generate and deploy a single page including recursive option
 -   Customizable using hooks and actions.

 ### Developed with ❤️ by [GRRR](https://grrr.nl)